SidonTheTroll/NvChad-Colemak/.github/README.md

 - Tagbar
 - Split
 - Ctrl+y as clear word backward as in other GUI editors
+- F5 to toggle autosave on/off (on by default)

 Check these two in the cheat sheet.